6 When Parallelism Pays

 import numpy as np

-from concurrent.futures import ThreadPoolExecutor
+from concurrent.futures import ProcessPoolExecutor, ThreadPoolExecutor

 import time

-def benchmark_scaling(func, data, max_threads=16):
+def benchmark_scaling(func, data, max_workers=16):

-"""Measure speedup as we add threads."""
+"""Measure speedup as we add workers."""

 times = {}

-# Baseline: single thread
+# Baseline: single worker

 start = time.perf_counter()

-func(data, num_threads=1)
+func(data, num_workers=1)

 times[1] = time.perf_counter() - start